GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-tpu/README.md

-# Online Inference with Gemma on Google Kubernetes Engine (GKE) with TPUs
+# Online inference with TPUs on Google Kubernetes Engine (GKE)

 This guide demonstrates how to deploy and serve Gemma large language models (LLMs) for online inference on Google Kubernetes Engine (GKE), specifically